gau-nernst/gan/README.md

   - I'm not sure if Discriminator output drift penalty is necessary
   - Mini-batch standard deviation in Discriminator and beta1=0 seem to be important
   - Tanh is not used in Generator (to force values in [-1,1])
+  - The author needed to use batch size 16 in order to fit training in GPU memory at 1024x1024 resolution.
+Having larger batch size is actually better, but hyperparameters need to be adjusted i.e. larger learning rate.
 - StyleGAN:
   - Blurring using depth-wise convolution is very slow in backward pass.
 However, since FIR filtering backward is identical to its forward, overriding backward pass solves the speed issue (subclass `torch.autograd.Function`).
 StyleGAN official codebase uses this approach.
   - Most popular re-implementations like MMGeneration and rosinality use NVIDIA's custom CUDA kernel (upfirdn2d, introduced in StyleGAN2).